camcarter131/Camify/README.md

 # README

-Camify is a full-stack Spotify clone built using the following technologies:
+Camify is a full-stack Spotify clone built using Ruby on Rails, React.js, Redux, PostgreSQL, HTML5 & Sass with media hosted on AWS S3.

-* Ruby on Rails

-* React.js

-* Redux

-* PostgreSQL

-* AWS

-* HTML5 & Sass